 - 1. Gardening and yard maintenance activities within an existing landscaped area, such as mowing lawns, minor pruning of trees and shrubs, planting vegetation and minor soil disturbance that does not alter the general contours of the land if the landscaped area was pre-existing to the Riparian Areas Regulation (March 31, 2005). - 2.
-Emergency procedures to prevent, control or reduce flooding, erosion or other immediate threats to life or property including: - emergency flood, erosion or forest fire control, protection works; - protection, repair, or replacement of public utilities; - clearing of an obstruction from a bridge, culvert, or drainage flow; and, - repairs to bridges or safety fences.
+Emergency procedures to prevent, control or reduce flooding, erosion or other immediate threats to life or property do not require a development permit, including: - emergency flood, erosion or forest fire control, protection works; - protection, repair, or replacement of public utilities; - clearing of an obstruction from a bridge, culvert, or drainage flow; and, - repairs to bridges or safety fences.